-Sometimes mob with FASD feel overwhelmed and need extra support and may have mixed up feelings.
+Sometimes mob with FASD can't think straight and might have mixed up feelings.
 They might be playing up at school and may end up in trouble.
 They can feel down and sad, worried all the time or find it hard to yarn with others.